jswelling/CMU-MS-DAS-Vis-S25/docs/assignment_matplotlib_body.md

 ### A General Requirement

 Your code should work properly even if the order of the input data records changes.
 If your code needs to find a specific row of data in a specific place, you're doing it wrong.
+Ideally the code should work just fine if given a table from a different year!